 When I read a brand new study just published last week in the Journal of Clinical Endocrinology & Metabolism, it was like a breath of fresh air.
 “At last!
 Mainstream scientists are telling the truth about this toxic and dangerous osteoporosis drug”, I thought to myself.

 But then I began to wonder – why did it take so long for this information to surface?
-After all, I wrote about these very same issues six years ago in the Save Our Bones Program.
+After all, I wrote about these very same issues six years ago in the Osteoporosis Reversal Program.

 I knew there had to be good reasons for the delay in getting this crucial information out.
 And after a bit of detective work, I found out why.
 Today, you will too.
 But first…

 For this study,1 40 postmenopausal women were divided into 2 groups of 20 each.
 One group received a zoledronic acid (Reclast) injection.
 The other group received a placebo – a solution of harmless saline solution.
 Then the researchers tested for changes in the participants’ levels of a particular protein that regulates bone resorption.